Hidden cameras in Texas ranch spark Airbnb, VRBO lawsuits

 Those hidden cameras might use a seperate Wi-Fi network to stream live video footage.
 However, using a Wi-Fi scanning app, such as Fing, can help detect how many networks are in a residence.
 Apps like WiGLE can be used to find devices that are “broadcasting some sort of Bluetooth and Wi-Fi network name.”

-Airbnb hosts are allowed to have cameras in their houses, but they must inform guests, and the cameras can not be placed in private spaces such as bedrooms, bathrooms and bedrooms.
+Airbnb hosts are allowed to have cameras in their houses, but they must inform guests, and the cameras can not be placed in private spaces such as bedrooms and bathrooms.

 VRBO allows for cameras and other surveillance devices only outside a property.
 The one exception is smart devices that cannot be activated remotely.
 Guests must be informed and given the option to deactivate them.